r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br />

-<blockquote>Auto-run scripts are great when you need to persiste fast your payload automatically<br />This next example demonstrates how to use resource scripts to successfully persiste a payload in target system and clean tracks (timestomp & clearev) using meterpreter core commands</blockquote>
+<blockquote>Auto-run scripts are great when you need to persiste fast your payload automatically.
+This next example demonstrates how to use resource scripts to successfully persiste a payload in target system and clean tracks (timestomp & clearev) using meterpreter core commands</blockquote>

 - **Resource script to elevate session, migrate, persiste payload and clear tacks::**`[bash prompt]`<br />